ahmed-safwat-ibrahim/FMCG-Data-Analytics-End-to-End-final/README.md

-# 🥤 FMCG End-to-End Data Analytics Project: Shams Cola
+# 🥤 FMCG End-to-End Data Analytics Project: PepsiCo

 ## 📌 Project Overview
 This project is a comprehensive, end-to-end Data Analytics portfolio piece designed for the Fast-Moving Consumer Goods (FMCG) industry.
-We simulate a real-world business scenario for "Shams Cola," addressing complex data challenges from raw data extraction to strategic business dashboarding.
+We simulate a real-world business scenario for "PepsiCo," addressing complex data challenges from raw data extraction to strategic business dashboarding.

 ## 🎯 Business Problem